-Revenue from Cloud and Managed services are primarily from "Cloud and on demand storage", "Domestic managed services" and "International managed services".
-Contracts from Cloud and on demand storage, are primarily fixed and for a period of time.
-Revenues from Domestic and International managed services comprise of value-added services, operations and maintenance of projects and from remote infrastructure management.
+Revenue from Digital Services are primarily from Network Managed services, Enterprise Cloud services, Managed Services, Security Services and Application services.
+The revenues from Network Managed services, Enterprise Cloud services and Managed Services are primarily fixed in nature and for a period of time.
+Revenues from Security Services and Application services comprise of value-added services, operations and maintenance of projects and from remote infrastructure management.
 Contracts from this segment are fixed and could also be based on a time and material basis (T&M).

-Revenues from Technology Integration Services (TIS) comprises of Data Centre build services and security services.
-Contracts under TIS are based on completion of projects and could also be based on T & M.
+Turnkey projects like DC build, SoC/NoC build etc is recognised based on completion of projects and could also be based on T & M.